cmichi/zeit-anglizismen/README.md

-# Visualizing angliciscm usage in _Die Zeit_ over time
+# How many articles in _Die Zeit_ contained anglicisms?

 **Project Status:** WIP!
 Not finished.
 Did a quick hack of this idea about 11 months ago, but never got around to properly finish it.
 Gonna do this now.
+CURRENT PROBLEM: We need to request all matche uuid's for a word.

 The idea of this project is to visualize the distribution of anglicism use in the magazine [Die Zeit](http://www.zeit.de) over